Mother stabbed to death in ‘devastating’ femicide case

-Ottawa Police are calling the stabbing that happened Thursday morning in a park on Uplands Drive a femicide.
+Ottawa police are calling the stabbing death Thursday morning in a park on Uplands Drive a femicide and describe the heroic efforts of witnesses protecting her children.

 Officials said on Friday morning they charged 36-year-old Fsha Tekhle of Montreal with first-degree murder in connection to the fatal stabbing.
 He had a domestic relationship with a family member of the victim, Brkti Berche, 36.